According to a recent Time Magazine article, the National Center for Lesbian Rights just unveiled its latest public indoctrination effort.

 Many groups throughout history have been exploited, oppressed, marginalized, etc. but they don’t get their own “pride” months.
 Have you ever heard of Women’s Pride Month or Retarded Americans Pride Month?
 Neither have I. Just imagine the uproar that would ensue if we started having a Christian Pride Month or a Straight Pride Month.

 LGBT Americans become instant celebrities whenever they initiate any kind of community action, legislative or judicial effort.
 All you have to do to be a star in America these days is to appear in a well-circulated photograph holding hands with someone of the same sex.
+It’s even better when the couple are walking into court with brave countenances.
 Still, the flame of sympathy is kept burning by the constant assertion that our LGBT friends and neighbors are still getting kicked to the curb around every corner.
 Our culture feels so protective of gays that the sentiment is overtaking religious rights.
-In 2012, a Colorado baker was ordered by the Colorado Civil Rights Commission to bake wedding cakes for same-sex couples.
-Here is a store proprietor who has invested time, sweat and cash building his own business, now forced to violate his own religious conscience just to spare the gay couple from having to go down the street to the next business.
+I just read a story this morning, a variation of an all too common theme: a Colorado baker is ordered by the Colorado Civil Rights Commission to bake wedding cakes for same-sex couples or face the wrath of unsupervised bureaucrats.
+One of these, Oregon Labor Commissioner Brad Avakian, fined bakers Aaron and Melissa Klein $135,000 for declining to bake a wedding cake for a local gay couple — women they had served on many previous occasions.
+When the Kleins couldn’t pay up, Avakian then attempted to put a lien on their home to collect the money.
+They had already lost their business in the process.
+Here are store proprietors who have invested time, sweat and cash building their own businesses, now forced to violate their own religious conscience just to spare gay couples from having to go down the street to the next business.
 But of course, it’s not about inconvenience.
 It’s about gays being incensed that there are still a few holdouts in America who aren’t exuberantly celebrating the wholesomeness of homosexual marriage.
 You can agree with these developments all you want, but you can’t claim America is a free country.

 Meanwhile, across the Atlantic, same-sex couples are suing English churches for refusing to perform their weddings.
 It’s only a matter of time before churches here are targeted in the same way.